Vijaypath: Plot

+Bhawani Singh (younger brother of Dilawar Singh), a career criminal and murderer, is arrested by Rajesh and sentenced to death by Justice Saxena.
+Dilawar Singh vows to kill Saxena.

-Justice Saxena's wife, the two children, and Rajesh Saxena leave the city.
-Dilawar Singh finds them and kills the Judge's wife and throws Babloo out of the running train.
+Saxena, his wife and two children leave the city.
+Dilawar Singh finds them on a train, kills the judge's wife and throws Babloo out of the running train.
 Before dying, Babloo donates his eyes to Karan.
-Karan vows that he will not remove his goggles till he confronts Dilawar Singh.
+Karan vows that he will not remove his goggles until he confronts Dilawar Singh.

+A woman named Mohini, the daughter of a police commissioner, falls in love with Karan, who at first does not reciprocate her love but then he falls for her too.